1956 Giro d'Italia

 The 1956 Giro d'Italia was the 39th edition of the Giro d'Italia, one of cycling's Grand Tours.
 The Giro started off in Milan on 19 May with a 210 km flat stage and concluded back in Milan with a 113 km relatively flat mass-start stage on 10 June.
 Sixteen teams entered the race, which was won by Luxembourgian Charly Gaul of the Faema team.
 Second and third respectively were Italian riders Fiorenzo Magni and Agostino Coletto.

 Gaul took the lead in the legendary stage up Monte Bondone, where under a snow storm he won with an 8-minute margin over runner up Alessandro Fantini.
 This edition is unique since there were two Mountains Classification winners.
 There were two awards for the Dolomites and the Apennine mountains, the winners were Charly Gaul and Federico Bahamontes respectively.

 Teams

-Fifteen teams were invited by the race organizers to participate in the 1957 edition of the Giro d'Italia.
+Fifteen teams were invited by the race organizers to participate in the 1956 edition of the Giro d'Italia.
 Each team sent a squad of seven riders, which meant that the race started with a peloton of 105 cyclists.
 From the riders that began the race, 43 made it to the finish in Milan.

-The teams entering the race were:
+The Giro organisation invited five national teams (most of which for the duration of the Giro were sponsored by an Italian company) and ten Italian teams:

+The "international" team was a combined Swiss-Luxembourgish team.